 All first aid at work qualifications last for three years, therefore it is a legal requirement for first-aiders to undertake renewal courses.
 The HSE also strongly recommends that first-aiders undertake annual refresher training, over half a day, during any three-year certification period.
 Although this isn’t mandatory, it will help qualified first-aiders maintain their skills and keep up to date with any changes to first-aid procedures.

 The cost of these courses is the same as the original first aid at work course, so there is no additional charge.

 These are just some of the factors that affect the overall price of first aid at work training.
-However, to find out exactly how much it will cost, you need to consider the outcome of your first aid needs assessment and calculate overall price based on the outcome.
-To get a free, no obligation quote follow the link below to speak to one of our first aid training advisors.
+However, to find out how much it will cost, you need can use our easy to use calculator to get an instant training quote now.

 Topics: First Aid